JeffLIrion/udacity_car_nanodegree_project02/README.md

 | (18) General caution                       | (18) General caution                       |

-The model was able to correctly classify all 5 of the traffic signs.
+The model achieved 100% accuracy on this new set of images, which is consistent with the 95.6% and 94.8% accuracies that it achieved on the validation and testing sets, respectively.
+Given the simplicity of the images, it would be worrisome if the model incorrectly labeled any of the traffic signs.